ballerina-platform/ballerina-dev-website/learn/user-guide/security/authentication-and-authorization.md

     * `trustStoreConfig` - JWT trust store configurations
         * `trustStore` - Trust store used for signature verification
         * `certificateAlias` - Token-signed public key certificate alias
-* `cacheConfig` - Configurations related to the cache used to store parsed JWT information
+* `cacheConfig` - Configurations related to the cache, which are used to store parsed JWT information

 ```ballerina
 import ballerina/http;